 Mandy began taking herself seriously as a singer in 1990 when she moved from Hamilton to Toronto and formed a band in order to play songs of Joni Mitchell’s as well as her own writing.
 In 2002 she released her first CD, “I Thought About You”, a collection of jazz standards and two originals.
 In 2003 she released her second CD, “You See Me”, a selection of five jazz standards and five originals.
 In 2007 she released her third CD, “Verses”, a collection of Robert Louis Stevenson’s poetry which she collaboratively set to music.
 The “Verses” project awarded her financial support from the Canada Council for the Arts and The Ontario Arts Council.

-Mandy lives in Toronto where she continues her teaching, writing, recording and performing.
+After 30 years in Toronto Mandy has returned to Hamilton where she continues her teaching, writing, recording and performing.

 Mandy has been teaching music since 1983.
 She spent ten years teaching ear training, theory, private piano lessons, and group piano lessons for Mohawk College Music Department and Part Time Studies.
 During that period she also spent two years with the Hamilton Wentworth Roman Catholic Separate School Board as an Artist in Residence teaching piano keyboard classes at the School of the Arts.
 After moving to Toronto she taught for three years with Merriam School of Music teaching private piano lessons, group piano lessons, training teachers and developing curriculum.
-She has maintained her private studio teaching for over thirty years.READ MORE...
+She has maintained her private studio teaching for over thirty years and in 2022 she joined the team of private instructors at Hillfield Strathallan College in Hamilton.READ MORE...

-Location: The Piano Lesson Studio is located in Toronto, Ontario, on Humbercrest Blvd., near Dundas Ave.
+Location: The Piano Lesson Studio is located in Hamilton, Ontario, on Dundurn St. near Charlton Ave.